 The Crisis Management Team provides support services during or after a traumatic event.
 The team's services are not limited to violent acts.
-The team includes the TTPD Police Chief or designee, the Associate Vice President of Human Resources or designee, the Title IX Coordinator or Office for Student Civil Rights and Sexual Misconduct designee, Dean of Students, Clery Compliance Officer, Assistant Dean of Students & Senior Director of the Office of Student Conduct or designee, the Director of Employee Assistance Program or designee, an Assistant Vice President in the Office of Communications & Marketing or designee, the Managing Director of Equal Opportunity or designee, a member of Texas Tech executive management, and a representative from the Office of the General Counsel, and additional members as necessary.
+The team includes the TTPD Police Chief or designee, the Associate Vice President of Human Resources or designee, the Title IX Coordinator or Office for Student Civil Rights & Sexual Misconduct designee, the Dean of Students, Emergency Management Office, Clery Compliance Officer, Assistant Dean of Students & Senior Director of the Office of Student Conduct or designee, the Director of Employee Assistance Program or designee, an Assistant Vice President in Marketing & Communications or designee, the Managing Director of Equal Opportunity or designee, a member of Texas Tech executive management, and a representative from the Office of General Counsel, and additional members as necessary.